And welcome back, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Traffic deaths around the world are the leading cause of death worldwide.

-But right there at number ten is leukemia, which is what we're uh uh working on today to raise money to try to speed the cure and expand survivability rates uh for people who are who are diagnosed, and the uh the survivability rates are increasing.
+But right there at number 10 is leukemia, which is what we're working on today to raise money to try to speed the cure and expand survivability rates for people who are diagnosed.

-As I mentioned, I keep hyping this because I didn't know this uh until we got ready to do this this year.
+As I mentioned, I keep hyping this because I didn't know this until we got ready to do this this year.

-Uh but bone marrow transplants are in fact adult stem cell transplants.
+But bone marrow transplants are in fact adult stem cell transplants.

 Fashion that.